justinfagnani/stampino/README.md

 ### Fast

-stampino uses increment-dom to update DOM in place when re-rendered with new data. incremental-dom only updates the parts of the DOM that need updating, much like virtual-dom approaches, but without extra trees of virtual DOM nodes in memory.
+Stampino uses lit-html to update DOM in place when re-rendered with new data. lit-html only updates the parts of the DOM that need updating, much like virtual-dom approaches, but without extra trees of virtual DOM nodes in memory.

-stampino "interprets" a `<template>` tag by walking its content and calling incremental-dom APIs to mutate the DOM.
-This is both fast and flexible.
-If the template is modified, new calls to `render` will pick up the changes.

-In the future, it will be very easy to transform a template into a list of incremental-dom instructions for even faster rendering, or pre-compile a template directly into code that calls incremental-dom for fastest rendering.
+Stampino creates a lit-html template function from a `<template>` tag by walking its content and creating a lit-html "template part" for each expression.

 ### Powerful